-Homemade cornbread in a cast iron skillet!
-My first thought after I made this was “this is so good, that was so easy, why don’t I make cornbread more often?”
-Nothing against boxed cornbread mix (I am all about the shortcuts), but it probably takes around the same amount of time to make this homemade version which is much better.
+Nothing against boxed cornbread mix (I am all about the shortcuts), but it probably takes around the same amount of time to make this homemade cornbread which is much better.

-I like to cook my cornbread in a cast iron skillet (Hello, girl with the IRON CAST here) because you get such a nice uniform crust and then that soft pillowy center.
-When cooking my cornbread in the cast iron, I always preheat my cast iron in the oven while it warms up.
-This allows the cast iron to have uniform heat when you pour the batter and then bake the bread.
-Once your batter is done and the oven (along with your skillet) are pre-heated, I remove the skillet with oven mitts (very hot!) and I use a stick of butter to coat the whole skillet.
+I like to cook my cornbread in a cast iron skillet (Hello, girl with the IRON CAST here).
+You get such a nice uniform crust and then that soft pillowy center.
+When cooking cornbread in the cast iron, I preheat my cast iron in the oven while it warms up.
+This allows the cast iron to have uniform heat when you pour the batter into the skillet.
+Once the oven (along with your skillet) are pre-heated, remove the skillet with oven mitts (very hot!).
+Use a stick of butter to coat the whole skillet.
 Hearing that sizzle is like music to my ears.

-Then you want to pour in your batter and pop her in the oven.
-You want to bake it for 20-25 minutes until you can insert a toothpick into the center and it comes out dry.
-Some people add a square of butter on top prior to baking so then it bakes with a nice golden brown top, but sometimes that comes out uneven.
-What I prefer to do is after 20 minutes when it’s finished baking, brush some melted butter on the top, then low broil it for about a minute to get that golden brown top.
+Pour in the batter and place into the oven.
+Bake for 20-25 minutes, until you can insert a toothpick into the center and it comes out dry.
+After 20 minutes, when it’s finished baking, brush some melted butter on the top, then low broil it for about a minute to get that golden brown top.
 Totally optional, but totally worth it.

 You’re left with basically heaven in a pan.
-The cornbread can be enjoyed on it’s own, you can spread some butter on it, dip it in some chili, and what I really made it for… to make cornbread stuffing for Thanksgiving!
-(More on that later this week….)
+The cornbread can be enjoyed on it’s own, you can spread some butter on it, dip it in some chili.
+What I really made it for… to make cornbread stuffing for Thanksgiving!

 - 1 cup cornmeal (I used Bob's Red Mill Stoneground 100% Whole Grain -Medium Grind)